Action-Sufficient Goal Representations: Experiment

-\textbf{Necessity of Goal Representation.} Theoretically, utilizing the original goal $g \in \mathcal{G}$ ensures maximum action sufficiency.
-However, Table~\ref{tab:no_rep} reveals that it is not empirically optimal.
-As noted by \citet{(HIQL)Park2023}, high-dimensional goals often contain nuisance information that makes direct subgoal prediction inefficient.
-While value-based representations compress this noise, they ultimately degrade performance by discarding control-relevant features.
-In contrast, our actor-based representation resolves this trade-off by filtering out nuisance information while strictly preserving the structure necessary for control.
+\textbf{Necessity of goal representation.} The most straightforward approach is to condition the policy directly on the raw subgoal $s_{t+k}$ without a learned encoder (No Rep.\ in Table~\ref{tab:no_rep}).
+While this theoretically guarantees maximum action sufficiency by preserving all information, Table~\ref{tab:no_rep} shows it is empirically suboptimal.
+As noted by \citet{(HIQL)Park2023}, high-dimensional raw goals contain nuisance information that severely hinders high-level subgoal prediction.
+An autoencoder-based representation, which jointly trains an encoder to compress $(s,g)$ into a low-dimensional latent $z$ and a decoder to reconstruct $g$ from $(s, z)$, only partially mitigates this issue: by forcing exact goal reconstruction, the latent $z$ still retains nuisance information that hinders high-level prediction.
+While value-based representations compress the noise, they ultimately degrade performance by discarding action-relevant features.
+In contrast, our actor-based representation resolves this trade-off by filtering out nuisance while strictly preserving the structure necessary for accurate low-level action.